engaging-computing/MYR/README.md

 ## Change Log - 1.2.4 -> 1.2.5
 - ctrl+shift+s allows for the option to rename the scene by opening the save menu.
-- View only works on reference examples.
+- View only works on reference examples and courses.
 - All files are formatted properly.
 - Eslint is configured and runs with CircleCI.